pasDamola/twitter-clone/README.md

 # twitter

-> A twitter clone built with rails
+> A twitter clone built with twitter

 ## Build Setup